 Cost: $300 per hour.

-Located in an unsuspecting neighbourhood surrounded by residences and a wet market, this chandelier-adorned alley is a local favourite.
-With 32 lanes, it accommodates players of all ages and types, with professional and leisure training classes for kids, tournaments for devoted adults and a specially-designed lane for the disabled.
-There’s no going down the gutter in here.
+Located in an unassuming neighbourhood surrounded by residences and a wet market, this chandelier-adorned alley is a local favourite.
+Its 32 lanes accommodates players of all ages and types, with professional and leisure training classes for kids, tournaments for devoted adults and a specially-designed lane for the disabled.
 Dragon Bowling, which has four branches, is expressly focused on training bowling stars of the next generation, sending the gifted ones abroad for competitions to keep the scene in Hong Kong growing healthily.
 It also hosts birthday parties and events.

-Tucked away in the shopping complex of a housing estate without a sign on the entrance, this bowling centre was surprisingly busy during our Friday morning visit.
+Tucked away in the shopping complex of a housing estate without a sign on the entrance, this bowling centre was surprisingly busy during the Friday morning we paid a visit.
 The 28-lane centre was almost completely filled with students and families.
 The centre has minimal décor and is accompanied by a bargain café serving meals and snacks all day long.
-There are also three pool tables at $42 an hour for those who fancy playing with smaller-sized balls.
+There are also three pool tables at $42 an hour for those who fancy mixing things up.

 Cost: Lane rental (per game) $30/adult.
 Shoe rental $8.